crwilcox/chriswilcoxracing.github.io/_posts/2021-05-08-WMRRA Round 1.md

 #### Some much needed thanks
 It is great to have the first race of the season recorded.
 I want to thank my wife [Anna](https://www.instagram.com/anmapie) for all of her help this weekend.
 I had a lot of new things to manage and she helped keep things going.I also want to thank [Track Time](https://tracktime.bike/) for having me on staff.
 Having access to some of the highest quality instructors like [Ken Hill](https://www.facebook.com/ken.hill.3367) has helped me improve my riding over the last couple of seasons.
 If you are looking for coaching, or just a great organization to ride with, come sign up for a day and/or instruction.

-Also, thanks to Kumpy at KRS for getting new Dunlop rubber mounted up quickly at the start of the weekened.
+Also, thanks to Kumpy at KRS for getting new Dunlop rubber mounted up quickly at the start of the weekend.

 ![](/img/race-report-photos/2021/2021-wmrra-r1-offroading.jpg)